juniorsundarCasual/TGT/vault/volume-5.chapter-400.md

 The Sect Leader looked past Marie and gazed at her Master, who was also wearing a thoughtful frown.
 "Could you explain to your Disciple what Shuri is experiencing right now?"

-Elder Nara hummed affirmatively before saying, "The transition from Foundation Establishment to the Core Formation realm is first initiated by a sudden increase in density of the mana core.
+Elder Nara hummed affirmatively before saying, "The transition from Foundation Establishment to the Core Formation realm is first initiated by a sudden increase in the density of the mana core.
 To achieve this, the world shoves a large quantity of mana into the core.
 It is supposed to be a painful process - extremely so - however, the process of apotheosis circumvents this pain as the physical form is held in a non-solid (immaterial) state while it is being reinvented and rebuilt.
-By the time apotheosis finishes, the mana core reaches its critical density, then completing the transition between realms.
-However, since Shuri couldn't initiate apotheosis, the mana core's condensaton was preempted prematurely, meaning that if ever he uses mana from his core he will experience immeasurable pain."
+By the time apotheosis finishes, the mana core reaches its critical density, thus completing the transition between realms.
+However, since Shuri couldn't initiate apotheosis, the mana core's condensation was preempted prematurely, meaning that if ever he uses mana from his core he will experience immeasurable pain."

 "She," Sect Leader Larks corrected.